wangziqi2013/wangziqi2013.github.io/_posts/2018-07-09-Fast Serializable Multi-Version Concurrency Control for Main-Memory Database Systems.markdown

 OracleDB and SQL Server.
 Most MVCC systems use timestamps to synchronize transactions.
 We describe a baseline implementation of MVCC here as the foundation of the following discussion.
 Our baseline MVCC uses dual-timestamp scheme, which is a common choice for commercial MVCC implementations.
-Every transaction obtains a begin timestamp from a global timestamp counter at transaction begin.
+Every transaction obtains a begin timestamp from a global timestamp counter at transaction start.
 The begin timestamp is used by the transaction during its execution to access the correct version of data items.
-When writing transaction commits, it obtains a commit timestamp using atomic Compare-and-Swap (CAS) creates new versions for data items in its write set.
-The newly created data items are tagged with the commit timestamp.
-Data items are tagged with
+When writing transaction commits, it obtains a commit timestamp using atomic Compare-and-Swap (CAS) from the same global timestamp counter as it obtained the begin timestamp.
+New versions of data items are created, which are tagged with the commit timestamp of the transaction that writes the data item.
+Different versions of the same data item are linked together in sorted commit timestamp order, from the most recent to the least recent.
+This structure is called a version chain.
+On transactional read, the transaction locates the most recent version whose commit timestamp is less than or equal to the begin timestamp.
+On transactional write, the transaction buffers the write operation as well as the new value of the data item into local storage, which is not yet visible to other transactions.
+For MVCC, the local storage can be omitted because the transaction could just creates a new version

 In practice, MVCC is favored by commercial database vendors over other concurrency control schemes such as Optimistic Concurrency Control (OCC) and Two-Phase Locking (2PL) for the following reasons.
 First, compared with